L3ad Solutions

 For months I treated reviews as a vanity metric.
 High stars felt good, low stars felt bad, and I moved on.

-Then I started actually reading them word by word, looking for patterns in what customers were saying about the same problem across different reviews.
-That's when it clicked: reviews aren't feedback—they're a to-do list written by your customers.
+Then I started actually reading them word by word, looking for patterns in what customers said about the same problem across different reviews.
+That's when it clicked: reviews aren't feedback, they're a to-do list written by your customers.

-Our approach to reputation management includes this kind of systematic review analysis because it turns scattered complaints into actionable changes.
+Our reputation work includes this kind of systematic review analysis, because it turns scattered complaints into concrete changes.
+Our Florida Local Search Index keeps showing that businesses acting on review themes out-rank the ones merely collecting stars.

 Takeaway

-Pull your last 20 reviews and highlight one specific phrase that appears in multiple reviews—even if worded differently.
+Pull your last 20 reviews and highlight one specific phrase that appears in multiple reviews, even if worded differently.
 That phrase is your next improvement project.
-Don't wait for it to appear in 50 reviews.
+Don't wait for it to show up in 50 reviews before you fix it.

 customer feedback loop how to use reviews to improve your business